Understanding eBay.com phishing scam attacks through emails and web sites with real world examples and helpful advice.

 Example #2 of a scam involving a fraudulent eBay email

 eBay.com phishing scam - click to enlargeAgain this email is not addressed to anyone in particular.
 It neither carries a name nor an eBay login name.
 Also note the threat of account suspension if you do not act quickly.
-If you are distressed, change your password at the eBay.com web site by opening it in a fresh browser window instead of clicking on a link from an email.
+Do not get scared by these tactics.
+Feeling unsure?
+It’s best to load the eBay.com web site in a fresh browser window instead of clicking on a link from an email to put all fears to rest.

 Example #3 of an eBay.com phishing scam email attack